Skip to content

 Cocker Spaniels are very intelligent and eager to please.
 They’re fast learners which makes them easy to train whether they’re a puppy or an adult dog.

-You’ll find house training is usually a fairly easy process.
+You’ll find Cocker Spaniel house training is usually a fairly easy process.
 And teaching them to sit, stay and fetch a ball will be fun for both of you.

 Cocker Spaniels are a friendly, loving breed, and make great pets.
 They’re well known for their gentle, affectionate and energetic personalities.
 You’ll have plenty of fun with them, as they love playtime.
 They’re great at fetch and find games and are very agile too.

 This breed needs to be kept active and occupied.
 If your dog is left alone for long periods of time, they’re likely to become bored and get up to no good.
-This is when behavioural problems rear their ugly head.
+This is when behavioural problems can crop up.
 Destructive behaviour and separation anxiety are common behavioural problems seen in Cocker Spaniels that don’t get enough mental and physical stimulation.

 Cocker Spaniels are affectionate, love a cuddle and will always want to join in on family activities and outings.